ClusterHQ/flocker/docs/advanced/debugging.rst

 Testing Code on Nodes
 =====================

-BuildBot is the canonical testing tool for code on a branch.
+`Buildbot`_ is the canonical testing tool for code on a branch.
 It creates nodes on Vagrant and various cloud providers and installs packages from a branch onto each node.

 However, sometimes it might be useful to modify code on an existing node.

 To do this, start with some nodes which are configured correctly for Flocker.
-# TODO document that option, TODO link to acceptance test docs
+# TODO document that option
-A simple way to do this is to run the acceptance test runner with the ``--keep`` option.
+A simple way to do this is to run the :ref:`acceptance test runner <acceptance-testing>` with the ``--keep`` option.

 Log in to each node in the cluster, forwarding the authentication agent connection: